 The Illinois EPA considers all surface water sources of community water supply to be susceptible to potential pollution problems.
 The very nature of surface water allows contaminants to migrate into the intake with no protection only dilution.
 This is the reason for mandatory treatment for all surface water supplies in Illinois.
 Chicago's offshore intakes are located at a distance that shoreline impacts are not usually considered a factor on water quality.
 At certain times of the year, however, the potential for contamination exists due to wet-weather flows and river reversals.
 In addition, the placement of the crib structures may serve to attract waterfowl, gulls and terns that frequent the Great Lakes area, thereby concentrating fecal deposits at the intake and thus compromising the source water quality.
 Conversely, the shore intakes are highly susceptible to storm water runoff, marinas and shoreline point sources due to the influx of groundwater to the lake.

-Source Water Name: CC 01-Pumping Station FF IL0317580: Lake Type of Water: Surface Water
+Source of Water: Chicago Type of Water: Purchased Surface Water